What Are The Characteristics Of An Effective Camera Operator?

 Camera operators must also be able to communicate with the people they work with.
 This means offering creative input when talking with the director and other members of the crew about the best way to take shots.
 Using their knowledge of their craft and skill in using the camera, they provide helpful insights on how difficult shots can be taken or the use of the equipment maximized in challenging situations.
 They must also read and be familiar with the script so that they know the focus and angle of the shots that they need to take.

-The ability to connect right away with other crew members is an essential skill that all camera operators must possess.
+The ability to connect right away with other crew members is an essential skill that all camera operators should possess.
 This is crucial since there are quick projects where camera operators only work with others for a single day and shows where they deal with new personnel every time.
 They must have the ability to break the ice and melt barriers between them and the people they work with.
 This is going to ensure a smooth working relationship with others.

 As far as the physical skills are concerned, camera operators must have good vision so they can see what they are trying to capture on camera.
 Having keen eyesight will also allow them to focus on interesting features that others may miss.
 They should also have good hand-eye coordination since they need to be able to hold the camera steady even when talking moving shots.